 To serve cancer patients in need with compassionate and personalized transportation to care with community funding.

-As dedicated Society Members, we value:
+As dedicated Society Members, we value the;

-The opportunity to help cancer patients in their journey;
+- opportunity to help cancer patients

-Drivers & Dispatchers
+Drivers & Dispatchers 198

 Founders & Board Members

-George McAffer retired after 49 years in a number of fields.
+George retired after 49 years in a number of fields.
 He served as a fighter pilot and senior officer in the RCAF for 30 years, serving in most provinces of Canada including the high Arctic, as well as in Europe, the United Kingdom and the U.S.A.
-Subsequently he served in an executive position with the BC Government and then as Vice President Asian Operations for Canadian Standards Association, based in Singapore.
-On return to Canada he owned two successful businesses in the Lower Mainland.
+Subsequently, he served in an executive position with the BC Government and then as Vice President Asian Operations for Canadian Standards Association, based in Singapore.
+On return to Canada, he owned two successful businesses in the Lower Mainland.
 He has volunteered on the YMCA board of directors, as an executive in youth hockey and swim organizations and as a Crisis Line worker where he resides in Surrey.

-Tom Akam, CPA, CA has worked in accounting, taxation and business valuations both in industry and public practice since 1964.
+Tom has worked in accounting, taxation and business valuations both in industry and public practice since 1964.
 Tom also serves on the boards of two recreational organizations and volunteers his time in support of the Alzheimer Society of British Columbia.
 He has served on strata councils for more than thirty-five years.
 Now retired, his interests are lawn bowling and RVing.
 He is a resident of Surrey.